Burzyn, Podlaskie Voivodeship: History

 Burzyn is first mentioned on August 23, 1428, when the Duke of Mazovia, Janusz I of Warsaw, gave the land to Nicholas of Krassow.
 In about 1482, Burzyn village was owned by Stanislaw Piroga of Łomża whose descendant Andrew moved to the town and took the surname Burzynski.
 In 1643, Burzyn passed into the hands of families Kapiców - Milewski via marriage to Anna Burzynska.

 The population of Burzyn in 1830 was 320 people.
 By 1906, the population had declined to 199 persons, including 100 women, 93 men, and four Jews.

 During the early 20th century, there was immigration to the United States which further contributed to the population decline.
 The descendants of former Mayor Stanislaus Karwowski moved to the New York metropolitan area in the United States and now outnumber their hometown.

 Early in World War II, the German and Soviet Armies collaborated to pacify Poland.
 In September 1939, this river valley was a front in the Battle of Wizna with Burzyn located at the northern end of the German attack.
 The area was transferred to the Soviet Union at the end of September in accordance with the German–Soviet Boundary Treaty and remained in Soviet hands until Operation Barbarossa in July 1941.

 The transfer to Soviet Army control was resisted by locals.
 In December 1939, Father Szumowski and Father Cudnik formed a secret partisan network involving Biebrza villages from Rutkowskie in the south to Radzilow in the north.
 The task of the group was to accumulate arms for an anti-Soviet uprising and to carry out death sentences on collaborators.
 Probably as a result of betrayal, on the morning of June 23, 1940, the Soviet Army and the NKVD surrounded the conspiracy's headquarters.
 Nine guerrillas were killed and seven were captured.
 One of the consequences of breaking up the network were mass arrests.
 Waves of arrests, expulsions and prison executions continued until June 20–21, 1941 when the Germans invaded the Soviet Union.

 The invasion, however, did not stop the NKVD efforts to wipe out subversion.
 In June 1941, Father Cudnik died during the "death march" from Minsk prison.
 Germans occupied the Burzyn area for the rest of the war.
 By late 1944, the residents of the village were forced to hide in the Biebrza in dugouts or were evacuated into the community of Jedwabne.
 Liberation came in January 1945.

-In the years 1975–1998, the town administratively belonged to the province of Łomża.
+In 1975–1998, the town administratively belonged to the province of Łomża.

 In 2010, the population was 86.